garthenweb/minassic/readme.md

 {% endminassic %}
 ```
 Thanks to [sasslib](https://github.com/hcatlin/libsass) no ruby is required to run the compilation.
-A working example can be found on the examples folder.
+A working example can be found on the [examples folder](https://github.com/garthenweb/minassic/tree/master/examples).

 ## More Examples ##

-Working examples for swig and sass can be found in the [example folder](https://github.com/garthenweb/minassic/tree/master/examples).
+Working examples for swig and sass can be found in the [examples folder](https://github.com/garthenweb/minassic/tree/master/examples).

 ## Feedback and Bugs ##